LinkedInAttic/idiomatic.js/readme.md

   * Use semicolons after the end of every simple statement
   * Use semicolons after every assignment statement (even when assigning a function literal or object literal), except function statements and when listing out the variables (in which case only the last assignment ends with a semicolon).
+  * There are a couple of places where missing semicolons are [particularly dangerous](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml#Semicolons)
   * Use semicolons after 'return', 'throw', 'continue', or 'break' statements

     A. Semicolons after simple statements